nullplatform/technology-templates-nodejs/README.md

 ---

-Enjoy building serverless applications using this Node.js template!
+Enjoy building applications using this Node.js template!
 If you have any questions or feedback, please open an issue in the repository.
 Happy coding!